mongodb/specifications/source/bson-corpus/bson-corpus.rst

 Version 1.0.2 – October, 25 2016

-* Added a "non-alphabetized flags" case to the BSON Regexp corpus file and made the "invalid flags" case alphabetized.
+* Added a "non-alphabetized flags" case to the BSON Regexp corpus file;
+  decoders must be able to read non-alphabetized flags, but encoders must emit alphabetized flags.

 Version 1.0.1 – October, 24 2016